-H. Resource efficient building practices
+Resource efficient building practice

-Discourage urban sprawl.
+Discourage urban sprawl

-Policy 1.7 Mixed Use Developments.
+Mixed Use Developments.
 Increase housing options and community livability by establishing mixed-use development and design standards through which residential dwelling units, commercial services, and office space are intermixed with public amenities based upon demand.

-Policy 1.8 Zoning Code Compliance and Housing Rehabilitation.
+Zoning Code Compliance and Housing Rehabilitation.
 Facilitate the maintenance, redevelopment, and high quality of the City's housing units and neighborhoods through education, compliance, and enforcement of zoning regulations and building code standards.

-Policy 1.9 Substandard Housing.
-Maintain a high quality housing stock by utilizing building codes and code compliance to upgrade substandard housing units.
+standard Housing.
+Maintain a high quality housing s

+and code compliance to upgrade substandard housing units.

-Policy 1.10 Manufactured Housing Development.
+Manufactured Housing Development.
 Encourage the replacement of older existing manufactured or mobile homes with new manufactured homes that meet or exceed hurricane requirements.

-Policy 1.11 Historically Significant Housing.
+Historically Significant Housing.
 Identify, preserve, and retain historically significant housing and neighborhoods.

-Policy 1.12 Conversion Factor for Special Needs Housing.
+Conversion Factor for Special Needs Housing.
 By March 2012, the City shall develop a conversion factor for special needs housing and associated standards that provide criteria for the determination of where and under what circumstances such factor shall be applied during the update of the City's Land Development Regulations.

-Objective 2 Neighborhood Development and Planning.
+Neighborhood Development and Planning.
 Support the City's diverse neighborhoods by implementing targeted development and planning strategies for neighborhoods.

-Policy 2.1 City's Planning Areas.
-In conjunction with the master planning efforts for the applicable planning areas, an inventory of current conditions, character, housing style, and type should be completed.
+City's Planning Areas.
+In conjunction with the master planning efforts for the applicable

-Policy 2.2 Neighborhood Diversity.
+Neighborhood Diversity.
 Utilize the site and development process to promote neighborhood diversity by ensuring new developments consider the following issues: